-4. Check the LEDs on the RAID controller.
+Check the LEDs on the RAID controller.
 When the RAID controller is operating correctly, the green link LED is lit.
-For information about the status of the RAID controller LEDs, see "Fibre Channel RAID controller controls and LEDs" on page 47.
+For information about the status of the RAID controller LEDs, see "Fibre Channel RAID controller LEDs and connectors" on page 47.